Alfresco/docs-alfresco/identity-service/latest/tutorial/sso/saml.md

 * The [correct product versions]({% link identity-service/latest/support/index.md %}) of the Alfresco software you are using.
 * The Identity Service is installed.
-* The SAML Module for Content Services 1.2 is installed into Alfresco Content Services.
 * A SAML identity provider
 * An LDAP directory
 * Administrator access to all systems

 ## Configuration

-There are fifteen steps to configuring SSO using a SAML identity provider with Alfresco products.
+There are fourteen steps to configuring SSO using a SAML identity provider with Alfresco products.
 The following are the host names used as examples throughout the configuration:

 * Alfresco Content Services: `repo.example.com`
 * Alfresco Share: `share.example.com`
 * Alfresco Digital Workspace: `adw.example.com`
-* Alfresco Office Services: `repo.example.com/alfresco/aos`
 * Alfresco Process Services: `aps.example.com`
 * Alfresco Process Workspace: `apw.example.com`
 * Identity Service: `ids.example.com`